metacommunities/metacommunities/publications/sss_dec2015/log.md

 - if using Muniesa/Callon on calculation, would need to use the 3 moments of calculation -- separating, listing and synthesizing

+## Tue Feb 16 16:44:59 UTC 2016

+- looked up Desrosiere's more recent work and added reference to the zotero folder -- maybe useful, but nothing specific came up ...

 # TODO

 - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon